Area code 901: History

 Despite the Memphis area's growth and the continued demand for telecommunication services, 901 is not in danger of exhaustion.
-It is one of the few urban area codes that has not been overlaid, making Memphis one of the largest cities where seven-digit dialing is still possible.
-According to 2021 projections, it will likely stay that way until about 2035.
+According to 2021 projections, relief will not be required until about 2035.
+It is one of the few urban area codes that have not been overlaid, making Memphis one of the largest cities where seven-digit dialing is still possible.

+The area code was the inspiration for the name of Memphis 901 FC, a local professional soccer team that plays in the USL Championship.

 Service area

 Major cities in these counties are the following.